 It hurts her to be the cause of such pain, and she can see it in Aya's heart, that she is also hurt for having caused the satori maiden such pain and uncertainty.

 Both girls remain as they are, not saying a single word to each other for a while, then very suddenly both rush to each other for a tension-releasing embrace, where the reporter says "we're losing it, Satori-chan.
-The closer we get to that place, the worst we both get."
+The closer we get to that place the worst we both get."

-The elder Komeiji nods twice while pushing her head between the tengu's chest and stomach, then softly cries "I'm scared that after all of this, we'll end up killing each other instead."
+The elder Komeiji nods twice while pushing her head between the tengu's chest and stomach, and then softly cries "I'm scared that after all of this, we'll end up killing each other instead."